awamartin/uno/README.md

 - wild on start, present colour choice to second player
 - uno button/uno challenge rules - CC
-- player score table
 - player joining half way through gets to play with 0/1 pickup cards
-- reset should be hidden unless in debug mode, it's currently unclear that this resets the game and not just the log
 - pick up / don't wait up.